Download printable version

 Information about the School

-Mersea Island School currently has 400 pupils aged 4-11, and a nursery for up to 52 children aged 2-4.
+Mersea Island School currently has 437 pupils aged 2-11, this includes a nursery with capacity for up to 48 children.
 It is the only school on the island, serving a closely knit community.
 The school is located on Mersea Island, off the coast of Essex and close to Colchester.
 The area surrounding the school in the town of West Mersea is semi-rural.
 The island is famous for its oyster cultivation and traditional fishing boats, and has a history of sailing.
 Pupils derive from a very mixed social background, and many of the pupils have parents and grandparents who attended the school.